duckinator/boreutils/README.md

 Below is the list of [POSIX.1-2017 utilities](https://pubs.opengroup.org/onlinepubs/9699919799/idx/utilities.html) that are planned to be implemented.

 Utilities that are checked off have been implemented.
+Partial implementations have notes explaining what is missing and a link to GitHub issues.

 - [ ] at
 - [ ] awk
 - [x] basename
 - [ ] batch
 - [ ] bc
-- [ ] cal (September 1752 and later works)
+- [x] cal (August 1752 and earlier is broken.
+[GH#4](https://github.com/duckinator/boreutils/issues/4))
 - [x] cat
 - [ ] chgrp
 - [ ] chmod